HACC17/No-Internet/README.md

 # No-Internet

 ## Introducing DAIZZY!
-Daizzy a combination of our team member's names, is a chatbot designed to make scheduling volunteer work and events easier.
+Daizzy a combination of our team member's names, is a chatbot designed to make scheduling volunteer work and events easier.**Winner of 2017 HACC**

 Our team has worked hard for our first hackathon, so hopefully everyone will like and enjoy our app!

+### Team Members:
+-Angela Geronimo
+-Zak Sakata
+-Ian Acosta
+-Dylan Tucker
+-Zedrick Ara

 https://hacc17.github.io/No-Internet/